gelisam/klister/README.rst

   ``Macro`` monad, while primitives with runtime side-effects (e.g. printing to stdout) run in the ``IO`` monad.
 * Higher-kinded types; for example `monads`_ are defined as a library.
-* `Algebraic datatypes`_.
-* `Bidirectional type inference`_; the type of an argument can specialize the type of the function being called.
-* Bidirectional type inference; the type of a function can specialize the type of its arguments.

 .. _monads: TODO: link to monad.kl's Monad definition, and add a comment there highlighting the inferred type, especially the higher-kinded type variable.
-.. _Algebraic datatypes: TODO: write a small example defining and matching on an algebraic type.
-Perhaps Either?
-.. _Bidirectional type inference: TODO: write a small example demonstrating those two features.

 Features which make Klister special (but not *unique*; see the `bibliography`_):